corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/nodes/operating/cli-curl/cli-curl.md

 project: corda-5
 section_menu: corda-5-dev-preview
 description: >
-  Instructions on how to interact with your node using the Corda Node command-line interface (CLI) or `curl` commands.
+  How to interact with your node using the Corda Node command-line interface (CLI) or `curl` commands.
 ---

 Use this guide to interact with your node using the Corda Node command-line interface (CLI) or `curl` commands.

-## Use Corda Node CLI to interact with nodes via HTTP-RPC
+## Use the Corda Node CLI to interact with nodes via HTTP-RPC

 The Corda Node command-line interface (CLI) allows you to interact with nodes using the new HTTP-RPC API.
 It offers a convenient way of calling HTTP-RPC methods, and formats their results so that they are easy to understand.